Renewable Energy Essay

 Cons

-Bioenergy causes pollution from the burning remains, it fosters deforestation requires space and production and money.
+Bioenergy causes pollution from the burning remains, and it fosters deforestation requires space, production and money.

-The renewable plant provides energy that can be renewed unlike the non-renewable sources such as coal and oil.
-The fossil fuel gets exhausted after some time of use.
-Both renewable and non-renewable sources contribute to pollution however the extent of non-renewable pollution level is low (Pelc and Fujita).
+The renewable plant provides energy that can be renewed, unlike the non-renewable sources such as coal and oil.
+Fossil fuel gets exhausted after some time of use.
+Both renewable and non-renewable sources contribute to pollution; however, the extent of non-renewable pollution level is low (Pelc and Fujita).

 In conclusion, renewable energy stations like solar, water, ocean, wind and biomass produce renewable energy (Jacobsson and Johnson).
 The energy results from the natural earth materials that are inexhaustible.
 These renewable energies have pros as well as cons.